GateNLP/python-gatenlp/docs/installation.md

 * Clone the repository and change into it
 * Run `python -m pip install -e .[all]`

-To also install everything needed for development use the "dev"
+To also install everything needed for development use "alldev":
-extras:

 ```
-python -m pip install -e .[all,dev]
+python -m pip install -e .[alldev]
 ```